RigsOfRods/docs.rigsofrods.org/gameplay/controls-config.md

 DOF\_DEBUG\_FOCUS\_IN
 DOF\_DEBUG\_FOCUS\_OUT

-# Configuring controls with RoRConfig
+# Configuring controls with RoRConfig (Outdated as of version 0.37.126)

 1. Plug in your device, open the Configurator and go to the **"Controls"** tab.